GrafeoDB/.github/profile/README.md

 - **LPG + RDF in one engine**: Property graphs and triples with optimized storage for each.
 - **Vector search**: HNSW indexes with scalar, binary, and product quantization.
 SIMD-accelerated.
 - **Embeddable**: Link as a library (Rust, Python, Node.js, Go, C#, Dart, WASM) or run as a server.
 No external processes.
-- **Fast and lean**: Fastest graph database tested on LDBC SNB in both embedded and server modes, with a lower memory footprint than other in-memory databases.
+- **Fast and lean**: Fastest graph database in our [graph-bench](https://github.com/GrafeoDB/graph-bench) suite (includes LDBC-inspired workloads) in both embedded and server modes, with a lower memory footprint than other in-memory databases.
 Push-based vectorized execution, morsel-driven parallelism, columnar storage with zone maps.
-Benchmarked with [graph-bench](https://github.com/GrafeoDB/graph-bench) and [ann-benchmarks](https://github.com/GrafeoDB/ann-benchmarks).
+Also benchmarked with [ann-benchmarks](https://github.com/GrafeoDB/ann-benchmarks).

 ## Quick Start